KxSystems/docs/docs/wp/disaster-floods/index.md

 _Time to Peak Model_

-The time to peak data was separated so that sites do not appear in both the train and test dataset.
-This is done to ensure that the models being produced could be generalized to new locations.
+The time to peak data was separated so that sites did not appear in both the train and test dataset.
+This was done to ensure that the models being produced could be generalized to new locations.
 The target data was binned into a histogram as below and the train test split completed such that the distribution of targets in the training and testing sets were stratified.

 ```q
 q)sites:0!select sum target by site_no from cleaned_peak